 Chapter 16 welcomes all reader comments and emails.
 For other kinds of contributions, we offer the following guidelines:

-- If you are an author with a Tennessee connection and wish to have your book considered for review, please contact the editor with publication information.
-Keep in mind, however, that we are a nonprofit organization with a small staff and a smaller freelance budget.
+- Book coverage: If you are an author with a Tennessee connection and wish to have your book considered for review, contact the editor with full publication information (publisher, publication date, ISBN, and publicity contact).
+Please don’t send unsolicited review copies to the office of Humanities Tennessee.
+Keep in mind that we are a nonprofit organization with a small staff and a smaller freelance budget.
 As much as we would like to, we just don’t have the resources to cover every book released by a Tennessee writer.
-Except in the case of poetry collections, we consider for review only titles that have been traditionally published and positively reviewed by one of the pre-publication review organizations (Kirkus, PW, Library Journal, or Booklist).
+Except in the case of poetry collections, the titles we consider for review must be traditionally published.
+We don’t review self-published books, or subsidy-published books, of any kind.

-- Original essays, on the other hand, we’d love to consider for publication on the site, and we welcome submissions from anyone with a Tennessee connection, whether or not you’ve published a book.
-Our personal essays are narrative in structure, a short story that happens to be true.
-We aren’t interested in literary analysis or op-ed style arguments.
-We look for poetic essays, funny essays, thought-provoking essays — any essay that tells a story in an engaging or imaginative way.
-To submit an essay for possible publication, please paste the essay itself into the body of an email and send it to the editor of Chapter 16.
+- Essays: We welcome original essay submissions from anyone with a Tennessee connection, whether or not you’ve published a book.
+We aren’t interested in literary analysis, op-ed style arguments, or self-help prescriptions.
+We look for poetic essays, funny essays, thought-provoking essays — any essay that tells a true story in an engaging or imaginative way.
+To submit an essay for possible publication, please paste it into our contact form, which will deliver it to the editor of Chapter 16.
+Be sure to include a note explaining your Tennessee connection.
 Ideal length: 900-1,500 words, give or take a few hundred.
 Payment on acceptance: $100.

-- Because of the long lead time involved in covering a book, and because we want our articles to be as timely as possible, reviews and interviews are assigned months in advance of a book’s appearance in stores.
-If you’d like to contribute book reviews in the future, please send an email of introduction, along with links to other published reviews, to the editor of Chapter 16, margaret [at] humanitiestennessee [dot] org.
+- Review contributors: Chapter 16 operates on an assignment basis, and reviews and interviews are generally assigned months in advance of a book’s appearance in stores.
+If you’d like to contribute book reviews in the future, please contact us with an email of introduction, along with links to your published reviews.